omgware/fluid-simulator/README.md

 You should be able to import the project directly into Eclipse and compile it without issues.

+- Android Platform

+If you wish to run this simulator on Android platform, you'll have to create and compile a new Android Project making use of LibGDX, and just import this project as the main.
+Make sure also to change the static variables within the main project source to make sure it works on Android without issues.

 - Run instructions:

 Make sure you have jre6+ installed, then: